Jbleezy/BO2-Reimagined/README.md

 ### Acid Gat
 * Kills on any round
+* Increased player damage from 10 to 25
 * Vastly improved accuracy
 * Aiming and Deadshot improve accuracy
 * Projectile no longer seeks toward zombies